 Mr. Burklund worked in the renowned healthcare investment banking practice of Lehman Brothers and went on to hold a number of senior investment banking positions at noted middle market and major Wall Street firms.
 Mr. Burklund brings deep expertise to mergers & acquisitions and public and private placements of both equity and debt securities.

 Mr. Burklund began his career in 1983 at Chase Manhattan Bank, N.A. where he graduated from Chase Manhattan’s Credit Training Program.
 Mr. Burklund has published on healthcare issues in Modern Healthcare and Radiology Business Journal and received a special acknowledgement in Innovation Breakdown by Joseph V. Gulfo.
 Mr. Burklund graduated with honors from Northeastern University in 1983 with Majors in Finance and Management.

 Brian's responsibilities include design of our professional services and technology products, business systems and project management.
-He is a Certified Scrum Product Owner and Certified Scrum Master, holds the FINRA Series 7 and Series 63 licenses, and enjoys life as a startup animal.
+He is a Certified Scrum Product Owner and Certified Scrum Master, holds the FINRA Series 7 and Series 63 licenses.

 His recent experience includes VP Product at OurStage.com -- a crowd-sourced music entertainment and competition platform -- and VP Product at Helium.com from its inception to sale to RR Donnelly.
 Prior to Helium, Brian worked in Strategic Systems at Monster.com where he managed global e-commerce and employer platform projects from business requirements, through usability, design, specification and development.